Revanth250801/Flexible-Gripper-Design-3D-Printing./README.md

 Project Title : "DESIGN OF FLEXIBLE GRIPPER WITH SOLIDWORKS SOFTWARE AND PROTOTYPE WITH 3D PRINTING"

 ## Overview
-A mechanical design project focused on developing a flexible robotic gripper for varied object sizes.
+A mechanical design project focused on developing a flexible gripper for varied object sizes.

 ## Tools Used
 - SolidWorks